anma-dev/Anime-Manager/README.md

 The script has an automatic install mode for dependencies that supports macOS and Ubuntu.
 Automatic install respects your existing installation.
 AM needs testers to extend to other platforms.

 Just clone the repo and give exec permissions to anime-manager and put anime-manager in path.

-Run the script to accept the terms and begin automatic installation of dependencies if your platform is supported.
+Make sure the lib and utils folders are next to the main script.

 ### Usage
 Run with